 Human society is a sophisticated ecosystem.
 As in the case of energy and transport, the parts within this system are connected and interdependent.

 Tackling a complex problem like climate change requires us to zoom in on the solutions unique to a specific sector, but also to keep the bigger picture in mind by considering what might enable progress across the whole system.
 Combining these two approaches will lead to the greatest progress on Net Zero.

 Through our work with governments, businesses and financial organisations across five continents, we are keenly aware of the global barriers to Net Zero progress.
-Our experience shows that focusing on five conditions – awareness, governance, finance, technology and innovation, and a just transition – is crucial to unlocking progress towards Net Zero in any sector.
+Our experience shows that focusing on five conditions – awareness and ambition, governance, finance, technology and innovation, and a just transition – is crucial to unlocking progress towards Net Zero in any sector.

 To make progress on Net Zero, five system-wide conditions need to be in place.